-- 1. Employees in the classification (except as provided in Subsection 8 below) on the same shift at a Work Location will be given an opportunity to apply for bid positions.
+1. Employees in the classification (except as provided in Subsection 8 below) on the same shift at a Work Location will be given an opportunity to apply for bid positions.
 Bid positions that become vacant will be posted within 21 calendar days from the date of the vacancy (see definition in Section A.1. above) for a period of seven weekdays.
 Employees on other shifts will not be eligible to apply for such specific position openings.
-All postings will designate which shift is eligible to apply, and include such data as classification, position location, description of duties, and any special requirements or knowledge, skills, or abilities, and scheduled days off, if applicable. - 2.
-The Employer shall fill the position by selecting one of the three most senior qualified and available employees on the shift in satisfactory service status who have filed a timely application.
+All postings will designate which shift is eligible to apply, and include such data as classification, position location, description of duties, and any special requirements or knowledge, skills, or abilities, and scheduled days off, if applicable.

+2. The Employer shall fill the position by selecting one of the three most senior qualified and available employees on the shift in satisfactory service status who have filed a timely application.
 If less than three apply, one of the qualified applicants shall be selected.
 An employee will be considered to be available if on annual or sick leave or approved leave of absence of up to 21 calendar days from the last day of the posting.
-It is the intent that the selection will be based upon job-related criteria, resulting in the most qualified applicant being selected. - If a bid request is pulled by an employee either prior or subsequent to being awarded, the next applicant shall be placed in the pool. - 3.
-When determining whether an applicant is qualified, and when considering the top three most senior applicants, the Employer will consider the following factors: - a.
+It is the intent that the selection will be based upon job-related criteria, resulting in the most qualified applicant being selected.

+If a bid request is pulled by an employee either prior or subsequent to being awarded, the next applicant shall be placed in the pool.

+- 3. When determining whether an applicant is qualified, and when considering the top three most senior applicants, the Employer will consider the following factors: - a.
 Demonstrated special knowledge, skills or abilities as announced in the posting; - b.
-Physical ability; - c.
-Demonstrated ability to effectively interact with residents and/or the public: - d.
-Demonstrated ability to follow instructions, including security regulations.
+Physical ability; - Demonstrated ability to effectively interact with residents and/or the public; - d.
+Demonstrated ability to follow instructions, including security regulations. - e.
+Nothing herein shall require that the most senior applicant be selected. - Employees who have been placed on bid positions as a result of a successful bid may not bid on another position within 12 calendar months.